Agents of Their Own Success: Self-Advocacy Skills and Self-Determination for Students with Disabilities in the Era of Personalized Learning

 Winsome Waite, Vice President of Policy to Practice, Alliance for Excellent Education

 Ace Parsi, Personalized Learning Partnership Manager, NCLD

-Personalized learning can provide students greater voice and choice in their learning, including opportunities to advocate for how, where, and when they learn best.
+On June 05, 2018, The National Center for Learning Disabilities (NCLD) and the Alliance for Excellent Education held a Webinar about how personalized learning can provide students greater voice and choice in their learning, including opportunities to advocate for how, where, and when they learn best.
 This emphasis on student agency, self-awareness, and self-advocacy is important for all students, but especially for students with disabilities who will have to more proactively advocate for their needs in higher education, the workforce, and community life.
 The challenge is that self-advocacy skills and self-determination must be learned; they are not innate.
 Simply utilizing personalized learning does not ensure that all students will develop these abilities.

 Please direct questions concerning the webinar to Ace Parsi at firstname.lastname@example.org.
 If you are unable to watch the webinar live, the event will be recast on Understood.org on June 11 at 12:00 p.m.
 (ET), and the video will be archived on this page as well.